zevilz/zwp-migrate/README.md

 - [x] ~~support for backup/restore on non localhost db servers;~~
 - [ ] support for change db backup/restore method (direct/WP-CLI);
 - [ ] support for both remote servers;
+- [ ] support for replacing paths in files;
+- [ ] support for set custom db credentials for source host (usable for custom wp-config.php with multiple identical creds with different values);
 - [ ] support for different remote user and remote site owner;
 - [ ] support for run the script as users with sudo;
 - [ ] support for set custom SSH key path;